stealthman22/100-days-of-code/r2-log.md

 Still on with my database saga.
 Finally able to get PostgreSQL working.
 Although for some reason I cannot create a DB with another user apart from the default one created.
 Also chose Dbeaver as my DB GUI of choice it seems to be an amazing choice.
 Almost set! :)

+### DAY 46 (24th October 2019)

+Did a fresh install of PostgreSQL.
+This all seems very tricky.
+But I have been able to narrow the problem.
+It seems the presence of a - (special character) in my default Linux OS user account is responsible for my psql woes.